gonziilla/myretail/README.md

 ### MongoDB:
+Our nosql document database which is HA

+https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/#install

-Our nosql document database which is HA https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/#install The app will be using the default, unsecure connection below: spring.data.mongodb.uri=mongodb://localhost:27017/productsdb
+The app will be using the default, unsecure connection below: spring.data.mongodb.uri=mongodb://localhost:27017/productsdb

-productsdb was created suing the mongo CLI
+The database called productsdb was created through mongo CLI

 ### Testing using Mokito, Junit and Postman
 https://site.mockito.org/

 https://www.postman.com/

+(all unit tests can be run per project using ./mvnw test)

 ### Zuul
 https://cloud.spring.io/spring-cloud-netflix/multi/multi__router_and_filter_zuul.html